vargiuscuola/vs-bash-std-library/REFERENCE-datatypes.md

 # Overview

-Contains functions to manipulate different data types such as strings, arrays, associative arrays (hashes), lists, sets, regexps and datetime.
+Contains functions to manipulate different data types such as strings, arrays, associative arrays (hashes), lists, sets, regexps, datetime and settings.
   It contains the following classes:
     * string
     * array